architect/arc.codes/public/intro/community.md

 <li>🌟 Star the project on Github <a href=https://github.com/architect/architect><code>architect/architect</code></a></li>
 </ul>

+---

 ## Helping out

-Architect welcomes everyone to help make it better. &#x1f49e; Please familiarize yourself with the [Begin Community Code of Conduct](https://github.com/smallwins/policy/blob/master/begin-community-code-of-conduct.md).
-Introduce yourself in the issue trackers or chat!
+Architect welcomes everyone to help make it better. &#x1f49e; Please familiarize yourself with the [Begin Community Code of Conduct](https://github.com/smallwins/policy/blob/master/begin-community-code-of-conduct.md) and introduce yourself in the issue trackers or chat!

 We ask that you do your part in helping us ensure a safe, positive, inclusive, constructive, and welcoming environment for all.

+---

 ## A very brief history